211-213 Regent StreetW1B 4NFUnited Kingdom Tel: 020-7287-7040

 95% of Birkbeck students are in work or further study upon graduation, and currently more than 50 undergraduate and 200 postgraduate degrees – ranging from the arts to sciences to business – are offered in the evening.

-There are around 16,000 students from over 120 different countries enrolled and, despite its unique teaching style, Birkbeck scores highly in the quality of its teaching and research.
+There are around 12,000 students from over 120 different countries enrolled at the University, and Birkbeck continually scores highly in the quality of its teaching and research.
 73% of Birkbeck research was rated ‘world leading’ or ‘internationally excellent' in the 2014 Research Excellence Framework, a significant improvement from the 56% mark it received in 2008.